aws-samples/aws-cdk-examples/.github/extract-snippets/README.md

 ls | python3 extract-snippets.py .
 ```

-Both Windows and Linux-style paths are supported.
+Both Windows and Linux-style paths are supported so you can test the script
+on Windows during development.

 The supported source file formats are stored in `snippet-extensions.yml` or
 another file specified as the second command-line argument.
 This file is a YAML